huimlight/object_learn/CV_Paper/readme.md

 ### backbone

 * [2021] Swin Transformer: Hierarchical Vision Transformer using Shifted Windows
+* [2021] An Image Is Worth 16X16 Words: Transformer For Image Recognition At Scale
 * [2015] Deep Residual Learning for Image Recognition

 ### nick-fpn